• Home

 1994 John J. Wright Literary Award, Howard University

-2022 Featured Artist & Poet, Queer Diasporas: Lavender City of Dreams, a Virtual and Live Exhibition, City of West Hollywood
+2022 Featured Visual Artist & Poet, Queer Diasporas: Lavender City of Dreams, a Virtual and Live Exhibition,

-2022 Featured Artist, Spectrum: Spring Fantasy
+2022 Featured Visual Artist, Spectrum: Spring Fantasy

-2021 Facilitator, Poetry & Visual Art Workshop, Virtual Poetry and Creative Arts Festival West Chester University
+2021 Facilitator, Poetry & Visual Art Workshop, Virtual Poetry and Creative Arts Festival, West Chester University

 2021 Facilitator, Poetry & Visual Art Workshop, International Women’s Writing Guild